-- Like most rooms, the room the robot is wandering around in has walls and therefore has fixed dimensions.
+3. Like most rooms, the room the robot is wandering around in has walls and therefore has fixed dimensions.
 This means that the x and y values which indicate the robot's location have limits.
-They cannot be negative, and they cannot be greater than the size of the room. - Assume that the minimum possible value for x is 0 and the maximum possible value is 10. - Assume that the minimum possible value for y is 0 and the maximum possible value is 10. - Modify the code so that the program prints out a message when the robot gets to the edge of the room and another message when the robot is in a corner. - Now modify the code to make sure that the x and y values do not exceed their limits.
+They cannot be negative, and they cannot be greater than the size of the room.
+Assume that the minimum possible value for x is 0 and the maximum possible value is 10.
+Assume that the minimum possible value for y is 0 and the maximum possible value is 10.
+Modify the code to make sure that the x and y values do not exceed their limits.
 Hint: If the robot's x or y value reaches its minimum, then do not subtract anything from it.
 Another Hint: If the robot's x or y value reaches its maximum, then do not add anything to it.